 Potatoes are a familiar vegetable in Japan, but in Sweden and other Scandinavian countries, potatoes have become such an indispensable ingredient on the dinner table that they are also eaten as a staple food.

-The cool climate of Northern Europe is not conducive to the cultivation of wheat and rice as compared to other European countries.
+The cool climate of Northern Europe is not conducive to the cultivation of wheat and rice compared to other European countries.

 Therefore, potatoes, which are cold-resistant and can be grown even in poor soil, have been traditionally eaten as a staple food as an alternative to wheat bread.

-Even today, there is a wide variety of recipes using potatoes in Sweden, and potato dishes are always present on the family table.
+Even today, there is a wide variety of recipes using potatoes in Sweden, and potato dishes are always on the family table.